 The new stock assessment in 2017 suggested that the stock is now at the MSY level.
 Given the current status of the fishery, the scientific committee indicates that the stock should fluctuate around the MSY level if the HCR is implemented (Resolution 16/02).
-The average exploitation rate over the past few years has likely not exceeded $F{MSY}$ (Average Catch 2009-2013 < MSY).
 The stock status was officially determined as not overfished and not subject to overfishing.
 Therefore, SG80 is met.

 However, there is not a "high degree of certainty" that the stock has been above the MSY reference points in recent years.
 The new stock assessment estimates mark a significant change from the previous assessment, and it may take a few years further research to establish a more robust assessment which is widely accepted.
 A number of alternative models indicated lower stock status.
+Furthermore, total catches in 2018 (607,701 t) were 29% larger than the catch limit generated by the Harvest Control Rule (470,029 t) which applies to the years 2018-2020, and there has been an increasing trend in catches over the past 3 years.
 So, although on balance the stock was determined to be at the MSY level, this conclusion is not highly certain, so SG100 is not met.

 - Fu, D. 2017.
-Indian Ocean Skipjack tuna stock assessment 1950-2016 (Stock Synthesis).
-IOTC-2017-WPTT19-47 - IOTC 2016.
-Resolution 16/02 http://iotc.org/cmm/resolution-1602-harvest-control-rules-skipjacktuna-iotc-area-competence - IOTC-WPTT19 2017.
-Report of the 19th Session of the IOTC Working Party on Tropical Tunas.
+Indian Ocean skipjack tuna stock assessment 1950-2016 (Stock Synthesis).
+IOTC-2017-WPTT19-47. - IOTC 2016.
+Resolution 16/02 on Harvest Control Rules for Skipjack Tuna in the IOTC Area if Competence.
+Indian Ocean Tuna Commission. - IOTC 2017.
+Report of the Nineteenth Session of the IOTC Working Party on Tropical Tunas.
 Seychelles, 17-22 October 2017.
-IOTC-2017-WPTT19-R[E]: 118 pp
+IOTC-2017-WPTT19-R[E]. - IOTC 2019.
+Report of the 22nd Session of the IOTC Scientific Committee.
+Karachi, Pakistan, 2-6 December 2019.
+IOTC-2019-SC22-R[E].